-For models with a built-in switch, such as the ASA 5505 adaptive security appliance, use the no forward interface command in interface configuration mode to restrict one VLAN from initiating contact to one other VLAN.
-This command can be entered in the interface configuration mode for a VLAN interface only.
-To restore connectivity, use the forward interface command.
+For models with a built-in switch, such as the ASA 5505 adaptive security appliance, use the forward interface command in interface configuration mode to restore connectivity for one VLAN from initiating contact to one other VLAN.
+To restrict one VLAN from initiating contact to one other VLAN, use the no form of this command.
 You might need to restrict one VLAN depending on how many VLANs your license supports.